What is reverse sneezing?

 Some dogs have a condition known as paroxysmal respiration, more commonly called reverse sneezing.
 With this condition, the dog rapidly pulls air into the nose, whereas in a regular sneeze, the air is rapidly pushed out through the nose.
 The dog makes a snorting sound and seems to be trying to inhale while sneezing.

 Although it can be alarming to witness a dog having a reverse sneezing episode, it is not a harmful condition, and there are no ill effects.
 The dog is completely normal before and after the episode.
 During a reverse sneeze, the dog will make rapid and long inspirations, stand still, and extend his head and neck.
 A loud snorting sound is produced, which may sound like the dog has something caught in his nose or throat.
 A reverse sneezing episode can last for several seconds to a minute.

 What causes the reverse sneeze?

 The exact cause of a reverse sneeze is unknown.
 Any irritation to the nose, sinuses, or back of the throat can trigger an episode of reverse sneezing.
-Irritants can include nasal mites, secretions, foreign bodies such as seeds, pollens, or grasses, allergies, smoke, odors, masses or an elongated soft palate.
-Dogs with narrow nasal passages (long noses) seem to be more commonly affected.
+Irritants include nasal mites, secretions, foreign bodies such as seeds, pollens, grasses, allergies, smoke, odors, masses, or an elongated soft palate.
+Dogs with narrow nasal passages (long noses) seem more commonly affected.